couchbaselabs/iOS-Couchbase/README.md

 ### Beta Release

 If you just want to get started, jump to **Building the Demo App**.
-We've recently moved to Xcode 4, so for best results you should be on Xcode 4 also.

 The biggest thing we need help with is size optimization - currently a Release build adds about 15 MB to your application.
 We are targeting 5 MB for our initial round of optimizations.
 It can definitely go lower but that work might take longer.